 • Lenvatinib may cause slow wound healing.
-It should not be given within at least 1 week of planned surgery/dental surgery and/or invasive dental procedures, and for at least 2 weeks and until adequate wound healing following major surgery.
+It should not be given within 1 week of planned surgery and for at least 2 weeks and until adequate wound healing following major surgery.
 If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on lenvatinib.

-How to Take Your Medicine
+How to Take Your Medication